jacops/terraform-docker-compose-azure-skeleton/README.md

 ## Use locally

-To run terraform scripts locally you should use your own AD account, so that accountability is visualised in resource activity logs
+To run terraform scripts locally you should use your own AD account, so that accountability is visualised in resource activity logs.
+Otherwise use service accounts (likely with different permission models per stack) in CI/CD environemt of your choice.

 ### Prerequisites